-The MMR is created and posted monthly.
-It provides information to reconcile the Medicare membership and payment record to the records maintained by CMS.
-The report is available in two formats - detail and summary.
+The MMR provides information to reconcile the Medicare membership and payment record to the records maintained by CMS.
+The MMR is available in two formats - report and data file, which are posted monthly.
+The report and data file formats provide summary and detail-level information on beneficiaries belonging to the MA organization.